 Sets the size in pixels.
 The screen size of the Phone Previewer in the Designer is by default set to 500 px by 280 px but that may not reflect the size of your phone

-Sizes an element to the contents
+Sizes an element to fill its parent component

 Relative size is your best friend for almost all elements since it will auto-scale elements to the screen.
 In some cases, where there are fixed dimensions